szTheory/meta_presenter/README.md

 #### 1. Create an ApplicationPresenter

 ApplicationPresenter methods can be used anywhere in the app.
-This example makes `presenter.page` and `presenter.last_login_at` accessible from all views.
+This example makes `presenter.page_title` and `presenter.last_login` accessible from all views.

 ```ruby
 # app/presenters/application_presenter.rb